 - You can now use “or” in the file filter for the file name and in the MIME type filter for files and policies.
-This enables scenarios such as entering the word “passport” OR “driver” when creating a policy with PII, and it will match any file that has “passport” or “driver” in the filename.
+This change enables scenarios such as entering the word “passport” OR “driver” when creating a policy for personal data.
+The filter will match any file that has “passport” or “driver” in the filename.

 - By default, when a DLP content inspection policy runs, the data in the resulting violations is masked.
-You can now unmask the last 4 characters of the violation.
+You can now unmask the last four characters of the violation.

 - New event that audits the granting of consent to new apps in Azure Active Directory.

 Cloud App Security release 85

 - A distinction was made between sanctioned apps and connected apps.
 Sanctioning and unsanctioning is now a tag that can be applied to discovered apps and any app in the app catalog.
 Connected apps are apps that you connected using the API connector for deeper visibility and control.
 You can now tag apps as sanctioned or unsanctioned or connect them using the app connector, where available.

 - As part of this change, the Sanctioned apps page was replaced with a redesigned Connected apps page that externalizes status data about the connectors.